Skip to main content

 Evidence suggests that poor mental health affects people’s educational success.
 Many students experiencing mental health issues struggle to form positive relationships with their teachers.
 They may also find it difficult to concentrate, feel motivated, or follow school rules.
 This often results in disciplinary measures that can interrupt their learning process.

 Public health professionals know that education levels play an important role in many aspects of a person’s wellness and quality of life.
 In fact, greater levels of health correlate with higher levels of education.
 The Centers for Disease Control and Prevention (CDC) reports that the mortality rates of people with some college are half of those of people who never attend college.
-Rates of diabetes and asthma are also lower for people who attain higher levels of education.
+The rates of diabetes and asthma are also lower for people who attain higher levels of education.

 Mental Health and Work